SofijaErkin/basic-tool-mac/debug/debug_c++11_vscode_manually_mac.md

 `}`

-This time just create and enter vscode configration folder, use this command:
+This time just create and enter vscode configuration folder, use this command:

 `mkdir .vscode && cd .vscode`

-Then create four configration files.
+Then create four configuration files.

 use thia command to create task.json: